tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - Odysseus

-### Q: Who in Pulp Fiction says "No, they got the metric system there, they wouldn't know what the f*** a Quarter Pounder is."
+### Q: Who in Pulp Fiction says "No, they got the metric system there, they wouldn't know what the fuck a Quarter Pounder is."
 - **Correct Answer:** Vincent Vega
 - Jules Winnfield
 - Jimmie Dimmick